sevragorgia/sevragorgia.github.io/_posts/2016-09-01-LBLMLFLB_Sandra.md

 I cannot think of anything :P

 Lo bonito:
-Ese acuario con coralitos ¡qu'e preciosura!
+Ese acuario con coralitos ¡qué preciosura!

 **Note:**
 I originally had only Lo Bueno, lo malo y lo feo (like in The Good, the bad and the uggly).
 Lo Bonito is Sandra's invention, and I am keeping it.